sj-mei/SUEWS/docs/source/index.rst

 ---------------------------------------------

 Please let us know in the `UMEP Community`_.
-The developers and other users are willing to help you :)
+The developers and other users are willing to help you.

 How has SUEWS been used?